Home / Patrons

 Biography

-Lord Nigel Crisp is an independent crossbench member of the House of Lords where he co-chairs the All-Party Parliamentary Group on Global Health.
-He also co-chairs Nursing Now, the global campaign on nursing.
+Lord Nigel Crisp is an independent crossbench member of the House of Lords, since 2006, where he is Vice Chair of the All-Party Parliamentary Group (APPG) on Global Health.

 He was previously Chief Executive of the English NHS and Permanent Secretary of the UK Department of Health where he led major reforms between 2000 and 2006.